Leroy F. Moore Jr.: Disability Advocacy

+Krip-Hop

-Moore and his counterparts Rob DA' Noise Temple and Keith Jones started Krip Hop, a movement that uses hip-hop music as a means of expression for people with disabilities.
-The primary goal of the Krip Hop Nation is to increase awareness in music and media outlets of the talents, history and rights of people with disabilities.
+Moore and his counterparts Rob DA' Noise Temple and Keith Jones started Krip-Hop, a movement that uses hip-hop music as a means of expression for people with disabilities.
+The primary goal of the Krip-Hop Nation is to increase awareness in music and media outlets of the talents, history and rights of people with disabilities.
 The Krip Hop Nation also focuses on advocacy, activism and education and holds workshops on relevant social, artistic, and political issues.

+Krip-Hop Nation released its first mixtape in 2007 and performed at a festival for the first time, DaDaFest, in 2010.
+Moore and Krip-Hop organized the 'Black Disabled Komics Karacters Summit/Krip-Hop Visual Art Show' in 2020 and the 'African Disabled Musicians San Francisco Bay Area Tour' in 2019.

+As leadership for Krip-Hop Nation, Moore as served as a producer for multiple music and film projects.
+He has also been the subject of two award-winning documentaries, Disabled Artist Showcase: Creating Our Spaces (2023) and ADA30 Lead On Celebration of Disability Arts, Culture, Education and Pride (2020).

+Moore was interviewed by Jones for the Disability Visibility Project in 2016.